tecnickcom/gogen/examples/service/README.md

 <a name="openapi"></a>
 ## OpenAPI

-The gosrvlibexample API is specified via the [OpenAPI 3](https://www.openapis.org/) file: `openapi.yaml`.
+The gogenexample API is specified via the [OpenAPI 3](https://www.openapis.org/) file: `openapi.yaml`.

 The openapi file can be edited using the Swagger Editor: